ShravyaRS/enzyme-mutation-fingerprint/README.md

 Mutation Prediction Enhancement: Implement tools like SIFT or PolyPhen to predict the functional impact of mutations on enzyme stability and function.
 Interactive Mutation Visualizations: Develop interactive visualizations using Py3Dmol or other tools to view mutations directly on 3D structures of enzymes, with color-coded mutation hotspots and residue interactions.
 Multi-enzyme Mutation Clustering: Extend the analysis to multiple enzymes to generate mutation resilience clusters, identifying broader mutation patterns and evolutionary insights.

+🧬 Credits
+Sequence & structure: RCSB PDB
+Py3Dmol for structure visualization
+Created as part of a bioinformatics research initiative